jericson/jericson.github.io/_posts/2015-04-22-cs_females.md

 source control system.
 When I did get his code, I couldn't figure out how he had compiled it; he'd build it on his own machine and moved the binaries into production.
-He hadn't updated our documentation, he'd used the database library he'd written himself, and there was no manual for it.
+He hadn't updated our documentation, he'd used the database library he'd written himself and there was no manual for it.
 For the next week, we worked to test and debug his changes, but because this was a production system we had to pull all of his changes out until we'd figured it out.
 A little later, he left